Jo Devin, Co - Founder

 Our choice of words can shape our lives

-Our physiology directly influences our emotional state
+Our physiology can support us to influence our emotional state

 People are not their behaviours